Ruben Amorim: 2025–26: Final months at Old Trafford

-On 27 August 2025, United exited the EFL Cup against EFL League Two side Grimsby Town after a shock 12–11 defeat on penalties, after the game finished 2–2 at full time.
+The 2025–26 season was originally intended to be Amorim's first full season with United.
+Despite a productive summer transfer window that included the signings of Benjamin Sesko, Bryan Mbeumo, Matheus Cunha and Senne Lammens, United suffered a bad start to the season, exiting from the EFL Cup on 27 August, against EFL League Two side Grimsby Town after a shock 12–11 defeat on penalties, after the game finished 2–2 at full time.
 Grimsby Town went up 2–0 at half time.
-Later that year, on 20 October, Amorim coached United's first away win at Anfield against arch-rivals Liverpool since 2016, emerging victorious 2–1.
+However, results began improving, on 20 October, with Amorim coaching United's first away win at Anfield against arch-rivals Liverpool since 2016, emerging victorious 2–1.
 With United also winning against Brighton and Sunderland in October, Amorim won his first Premier League Manager of the Month award.